x-vin/covidcures/docs/src/homeopathic.md

 The dietary food supplies and homeopathic medicine are low-priced.

 ### Suggested suppliers:
-Local or online homeopathy stores
+Local or online homeopathy stores.

 ### Further references:
    - [The book, available as a downloadable PDF, **Corona Hand Book**, attributed to holistic healthcare advocates and food scientists Drs.
 Khadar Vali and Sarala Khadar, prepared by the group Dr. Khadar Vali Lifestyle, based on the video presentations of Dr. Khadar Vali, known as the Millet Man of India][19]